-The sample used to perform the experiment involves five Xmon qubits \cite{song_naturecommunications2017}, labeled from $Q_{1}$ to $Q_{5}$, which are almost symmetrically coupled to a central bus resonator, as sketched in the Supplemental Material \cite{suppl}.
-The resonator has a fixed frequency of $\omega _{r}/2\pi=5.588$ GHz, while the frequencies of the qubits are individually adjustable, which enables us to tailor the system dynamics to accomplish the copying task.
+The sample used to perform the experiment involves five Xmon qubits \cite{song_naturecommunications2017}, three of which are employed in our experiment and labeled from $Q_{1}$ to $Q_{3}$; these qubits are almost symmetrically coupled to a central bus resonator, as sketched in Fig. \ref{f1}a.
+The resonator has a fixed frequency of $\omega _{\text{r}}/2\pi=5.588$ GHz, while the frequencies of the qubits are individually adjustable, which enables us to tailor the system dynamics to accomplish the copying task.
 The Hamiltonian for the total system is